 What your help is acheiving

-The Harvey Hext Trust - A Siblings Wish supply high quality, wooden, individual A4 personalised memory boxes to each bereaved sibling in the family.
+The Harvey Hext Trust - A Siblings Wish supply high quality, large, wooden, individual A4 personalised memory boxes to each bereaved sibling in the family.
 The memory boxes will hold the sibling's treasured items that can stay with them forever and continue to keep the child's memory alive for future generations.
 The memory boxes are designed by the sibling using photos, pictures or drawings that are special to them.
 The memory boxes are offered at an appropriate time by a lead professional, sometimes when end of life is near or often after the child has passed away.
 This will depend on each individual family.
 In some cases they are designed by children who are planning their own funeral - as awful as this sounds it does actually happen, particularly with teenage children who have a long terminal diagnoses.
 I am sure you will agree it is a beautiful gift to leave their siblings or parents.

 The boxes can be important part of therapy to encourage children to show emotions and to talk about their bereavement.
 The boxes are a very simple but effective way of helping a sibling remember their brother or sister and to preserve their memory.
 Each box also comes with "Harvey bear".
 Harvey is a very special bear that conceals a small velcro pouch at the back.
 The pouch can be used to carry a small amount of ashes or another precious item.
 "Harvey bear" can be a comfort that a brother or sister is always close by.
 Each personalised memory box costs approximately £200 depending on design and is delivered to the family home.